frenetic-lang/frenetic/guide/08-DynamicNetCore.md

 simple application.
 ```
 let app =
-  if frameType = arp then all
+  if dlTyp = arp then all
   else monitorPolicy(natter)
 ```
 This application handles arp separately.
 It also uses a new feature,